1863 Battle of Camerone

 Camerone and Palo Verde

-Three hours later, around 5:30 in the morning, the 3rd Company passed Camarón (Camerone in French), a small abandoned Indian settlement composed of a few ruined huts.
-Nearby, along the road, stood two or three ruined small constructions.
-Opposite them, across the road, a long-abandoned hacienda (a Spanish colonial villa) with a large, enclosed farmyard, La Trinidad Hacienda.
+Three hours later, around 5:30 a.m., the 3rd Company passed through Camarón (Camerone in French) – a small, abandoned indigenous settlement consisting of several ruined huts.
+Nearby, along the road, stood two or three other dilapidated structures.
+Opposite them, across the road, loomed a long-abandoned hacienda – a Spanish colonial villa with a large enclosed farmyard, known as La Trinidad Hacienda.

-The legionnaires combed both the hacienda and the farmyard to ensure they held no hidden Mexican enemies.
-Thereafter, Captain Danjou ordered his men to form two platoons.
-Each would be tasked with scouring the sector on one of the two sides of the road, overgrown with wild vegetation, toward their destination.
-The captain, accompanied by legionnaires-skirmishers (acting as a vanguard) and followed by the mules, continued to Palo Verde, the French stopover situated some 2.5 miles (4 km) east of Camerone.
+The legionnaires searched both the hacienda and the farmyard to make sure no Mexican fighters were hiding there.
+Once the area was cleared, Captain Danjou ordered the men to divide into two platoons.
+Each would be responsible for scouting one side of the road, which was overgrown with dense tropical vegetation, as they continued toward their destination.
+Danjou himself, accompanied by a group of skirmishers acting as a vanguard and followed by the mules, pressed on toward Palo Verde – the French convoy stopover – located about 2.5 miles (4 km) east of Camerone.

 America - Mexico - Map - Camarón - Camerone - Palo Verde